 Cover your coughs and sneezes with a tissue or your arm, not your hand

-To stop the spread of germs that can make others sick, you should always cover your mouth and nose with a tissue when you cough or sneeze and put your used tissue in a waste basket.
-Then wash your hands as soon as possible.
-If you don’t have a tissue, cough or sneeze into your upper sleeve, not your hands.
+To stop the spread of germs that can make others sick, you should always cover your mouth and nose with a tissue when you cough or sneeze and put your used tissue in a waste basket and clean your hands as soon as possible.
+If you don’t have a tissue, cough or sneeze into your upper sleeve, not your hands, than clean your hands.

 For more information on how to protect yourself and your family, visit: RCDHU’s Healthy Living Infection Prevention and Control webpage.